Team Pinto

 15. Replace a recirculating vent fan with one that vents outside, allowing pollutants and odors to depart cleanly.

-16. Consider getting a copper sink or counter.
+16. Consider adding a copper sink or counter.
 The metal is antibacterial by nature.

 17. Use a low-VOC sealant on stone counters.